roroyu/watchfiles-by-jsonserver/README.md

 ## Run it
 run it by `forever start -c "npm start" ./`

+I put data in `../json-data/data`
+If you change `nodemon --watch path` in package.json, You need modify _db.js too.
-You can put some .json in `/data/gogo/poem.json`
+You can put some .json in `../json-data/data/gogo/poem.json`

 And look it like use `http://localhost:port/gogo/poem?author_like=`